verb (sags, sagging, sagged)[no object]

 - There's a bit of a sag in the middle of the album, but on the whole Hail To The Thief is a noticeably more inspiring record than Kid A or Amnesiac.

 - A common criticism of telescoping posts is that they affect seat height; make sure you readjust your seat height to compensate for the sag of the post under your riding weight.

-- 1.1 Geometry The amount of this, measured as the perpendicular distance from the middle of the curve to the straight line between the two supporting points.More example sentences
+- 1.1 [mass noun] Geometry The amount of a sag, measured as the perpendicular distance from the middle of the curve to the straight line between the two supporting points.More example sentences

 - Since rack-mounted systems must fit within a specified vertical envelope, having a large amount of sag can also cause the enclosure to breach this envelope and affect adjacent systems.

 - Rheological properties: Materials are required to be able to resist flow along an open inclined channel and sag in a horizontal channel.

 - We used connectors provided by Tandemloc, part #12900BA - 1PZ, as they were very reliable and allowed no sag when connected.

 - 2A decline, especially a temporary one.More example sentences